Fremlin tensor product of Banach lattices and unbounded convergences: Motivation and Preliminaries

 Recently, in \cite{Z:24}, we constructed a topology on $E\overline{\otimes}F$ under the assumption that $E$ and $F$ are locally convex-solid vector lattices.
 The resulting space $(E\overline{\otimes}F,\tau_F)$ is again a locally convex-solid vector lattice.

 However, many important topological vector lattices are not locally convex.
-For instance, the unbounded norm topology and the unbounded absolute weak topology on a Banach lattice are locally solid, but they are locally convex only when the assumed Banach lattice is order continuous and atomic.
+For instance, the unbounded norm topology and the unbounded absolute weak topology on a Banach lattice are locally solid, but they are locally convex only when the assumed Banach lattice is order continuous and atomic; see \cite{KMT, Z:18} for more details.
 This motivates the search for a locally solid (not necessarily locally convex) topology on the Fremlin tensor product of locally solid vector lattices.
-One of the aims of this paper is to construct such a topology.
+The main aim of this paper is to establish such a topology.
+More precisely, we construct a Hausdorff topology on the Fremlin tensor product between Hausdorff locally solid vector lattices.

-On the other hand, for Banach lattices, two natural notions of unbounded convergence play a central role: unbounded norm convergence and unbounded absolute weak convergence.
-This leads to the following question.